Dusan-Resavac/movies/README.md

 # movies
-creates movies with different properties and displays them using qr code or as json
+creates movies with different properties and displays the filminfo in json format or shows a qrCode which leads to the MovieURL.